 Keeping the vehicles in top condition is crucial in all public transport systems.
 Through a worldwide service network, Scania can provide expert repair and maintenance services, supported by outstanding spare parts availability.

 Scania offers services specific to the needs of each individual vehicle, making sure they are neither underserved nor overserved.
 This ensures high availability throughout the fleet and eliminates unnecessary costs.
 Based on real-time vehicle data, we can draw up tailored maintenance plans that maximise uptime and minimise disruption in the daily operations.
 Connectivity and real-time data also allows proactivity, either completely preventing a breakdown through vehicle data analysis and operational data, or preparing the workshop and spare parts by initially diagnosing the vehicle remotely.
 Furthermore, having access to this data allows the workshop time to be used as efficiently as possible.
 By combining and concentrating repair and maintenance to the same occasion, total downtime can be reduced.
 All this can be performed in a Scania workshop or by the operator, with Scania supplying the support needed.
-In addition, we offer workshop quality assurance and staff training as well as backup services for time-consuming and complex repairs.
-Reduced maintenance need Prolonged service intervals reduces maintenance need and increases uptime.
-As an example, our new 7-litre engine has doubled its service intervals from 22 500 km to 45 000 km.
+In addition, we offer workshop quality assurance and staff training as well as back-up services for time-consuming and complex repairs.